Fraciscv/ruby-project-alt-guidelines-nyc04-seng-ft-053120/README.md

   - It does anything and everything, you just have to imagine it, code it in and it might work.

 ## Our Story
 During the Pandemic of 2020 Netaly and Francisco were involved in a coding Bootcamp which changed their lives IV ever!!!
-On a warn evening in Netaly's Garage, while they were getting ready to crack open a 24 case of Coronas.
-They discused an idea for an app, which would help them take over the world.
+On a warm evening in Netaly's Garage, while they were getting ready to crack open a 24 case of Coronas.
+They discussed the idea for an app, which would help them take over the world.

-"We had to start somewhere and jokes and lessons was what we agreed on."
+"We had to start somewhere ... jokes and lessons were what we agreed on."
 Francisco

 "This never happened" Netaly